tangledprogramgraphs/docs/docs/future-work.md

 Continued research and investigation into leveraging GPUs to significantly improve framework performance, focusing on:

-- **Parallel Evaluation:** Implementing GPU-accelerated parallel evaluation of TPG agents to reduce training time.
+- **Parallel Evaluation:** Implementing GPU-accelerated parallel evaluation of TPG agents to optimize evolution time.
-- **Kernel Optimization:** Developing optimized GPU kernels for key TPG operations.
 - **Memory Management:** Optimizing memory transfer and management between CPU and GPU.

 ## Algorithm Improvements and Multi-Task Learning